 What water quality criteria apply to protect the aquatic life present in primary headwater streams?

 The chemical criteria associated with the Warmwater Habitat aquatic life use apply to all primary headwaters.
-In addition, the chemical water quality criteria associated with the coldwater habitat aquatic life use apply to Class III primary headwater streams.
-See proposed rule OAC 3745-1-43.
 There are no biological criteria applicable to primary headwater habitat streams.

 Does the State's antidegradation rule apply to primary habitat streams?

 Yes.
 Primary headwater streams, even if not specifically named in the Ohio's Water Quality Standards rules, are considered general high quality waters and are subject to all applicable provisions of the antidegradation rule.

 Phone: (614) 644-2001 ~ Fax: 644-2745 ~ Contact

 Mailing Address: P.O.
 Box 1049, Columbus, OH 43216-1049

 Street Address: 50 West Town Street, Suite 700, Columbus, OH 43215

 John R. Kasich, Gov. | Craig W. Butler, Director | Privacy Statement | Contact | Employee Login